CumulusNetworks/docs/content/cumulus-linux/Layer-3/Configuring-FRRouting/_index.md

 for the network interfaces from the `/etc/network/interfaces` file.
 This is the recommended way to define the addresses; do **not** create interfaces using FRRouting.
-For more information, see [Configuring IP Addresses](Interface-Configuration-and-Management.html#src-83630236747_InterfaceConfigurationandManagement-ip) and [Virtual Routing and Forwarding - VRF](/version/cumulus-linux-37740/Layer-3/Virtual-Routing-and-Forwarding---VRF).
+For more information, see [Configuring IP Addresses](Interface-Configuration-and-Management.html#src-8363023_InterfaceConfigurationandManagement-ip) and [Virtual Routing and Forwarding - VRF](/version/cumulus-linux-377/Layer-3/Virtual-Routing-and-Forwarding---VRF).

-## <span id="src-83629196643_ConfiguringFRRouting-vtysh" class="confluence-anchor-link"></span><span>FRRouting vtysh Modal CLI</span>
+## <span id="src-8362919_ConfiguringFRRouting-vtysh" class="confluence-anchor-link"></span><span>FRRouting vtysh Modal CLI</span>

-FRRouting provides a CLI –command-line interface (CLI) called `vtysh` – for configuring and displaying the state of the protocols.
-It is invoked by runningprotocol state.
-To start the CLI, run the `sudo vtysh` command:
+FRRouting provides a CLI – `vtysh` – for configuring and displaying the state of the protocols.
+It is invoked by running:

     cumulus@switch:~$ sudo vtysh